Taig Lathe – Sherline Motor Mount

 Controller Mount (Skip to "Motor Plate".)

 This is not the best way to square the end of part of the speed controller mount.
-Now that I know better, I understand that one should use the flutes on the side of an end mill cutter, not the tip.
-That doesn't explain why it's called an end mill cutter, does it?
-Of course, for some cuts, it is appropriate to use the cutter's tip.
-But not this one.
+Now that I know better, I understand that it's generally better to use the flutes on the side of an end mill cutter, not the tip.
+So, in this case, it would have been better to hold the workpiece horizontally in the vice (as in the next photo) and use the side of the cutter to mill the entire width of the workpiece in each pass.

 I cut a rabbet in the post, to accept the controller cross bar.
 This was so I could use a single mounting screw to attach the two parts, with the rabbet keeping the cross bar from rotating about the mounting screw.